khanlab/cvpl_tools/docs/index.rst

 - ome-zarr-py
 - Numpy, Scipy and scikit-image

-These pip dependencies and their versions are same as SPIMquant and (if dependency conflicts in other places, let me know).
+These pip dependencies and their versions are same as SPIMquant.
+If dependency conflicts in other places, let me know.

 Installation of `cvpl_tools` using pip (Note Napari viewer requires one of `pyqt or pyside2 <https://napari.org/stable/tutorials/fundamentals/installation.html>`_ installed.)